parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 If you find yourself stumped on the answer to any of these, or just want to check your answer, click the dropdown box underneath the question to reveal the solution and see a screenshot of the results table!

-1. You just came across a new paper with lots of great sequence data.
+a) You just came across a new paper with lots of great sequence data.
 You want to add that data to your own research so you jump to the paper's Data Availability section (because all great computational papers have one!) and see that the data was stored in an SRA study under the accession SRP291000.
 Write a SQL command in the query terminal to find all data associated with the SRA study accession SRP291000:

 {::options parse_block_html="true" /}
 <details><summary markdown="span">**Click here to see solution!**</summary>